fico7489/laravel-eloquent-join/README.md

 }
 ```

-The reason why the second relation is not allowed is that this package should apply all those clauses on the join clause,  eloquent use all those clauses isolated with subqueries NOT on join clause and that is more simpler.
+The reason why the second relation is not allowed is that this package should apply all those clauses on the join clause,  eloquent use all those clauses isolated with subqueries NOT on join clause and that is more simpler to do.

-##### Other
+### Other

 * You can combine new clauses unlimited times
 * If you combine clauses more times on same relation package will join related table only once
 * You can combine join clauses e.g. whereJoin() with elouent clauses e.g. orderBy()